 mukashi mukashi, aru tokoro ni namae no nai kaibutsu ga imashita.

-A long time ago, there was a monster with no name.
+A long time ago, there was a nameless monster.

 kaibutsu ha namae ga hoshikute hoshikute, shikata arimasen deshita.

-The monster wanted a name so badly he couldn't take it anymore.
+The monster wanted so much to have a name that it couldn’t take it anymore.

 そこで怪物は旅に出て名前を探すことにしました。

-So he decided to go on a journey to find a name.
+So it decided to set out on a journey to find a name.

 でも世界は広いので怪物は二つに別れて旅に出ました。